 If a customer cannot answer 'Yes' to any of these questions, they cannot be sold alcohol.

 Members of the public are allowed in the club to take part in activities.
 They can be sold food and non-alcoholic drinks.

-Insert the following documents under AUTHORISED CUSTOMERS tab:
+Insert the following documents

 - List of affiliated clubs

 - Reciprocal rights agreement

 - Systems for verifying authorised customers